-While there are pockets of success and growth across the school academically, the school will focus school-wide in reading across the curriculum while substantially addressing the low achievement outcomes in Mathematics and English Language Arts K-8.
-According to the 2019 California School Dashboard release, the Academic Indicators for both ELA and Math indicate that we are in Yellow (or "Low" status) for "All Students".
-However, there was an increase for "All Students" in ELA by 15.1 points and for "Socioeconomically Disadvantaged" students of 18.1 points on the state's Distance From Standard (DFS) metric.
-In Math, while still at the "Low Status" level, "All Students" grew by 6.5 points while our "Socioeconomically Disadvantaged" students grew by 8.5 points (DFS).
-As per an in depth review of percent of students who Met or Exceeded standards in ELA and Mathematics, we notice the following achievement gaps exist for Elk Hills School that must be addressed.
+While there are pockets of success and growth across the school academically on a qualitative level (based on student interviews, surveys), the school will focus school wide in reading across the curriculum while substantially addressing the low achievement outcomes in Mathematics and English Language Arts TK-8.
+According to the 2022 California School Dashboard release, the Academic Indicators for ELA indicate that we are in "Very Low" status for "All Students" as well as for students who are considered "Socioeconomically Disadvantaged."
 (Due to small size of English learner population, data is not available for English learners.)

-- ELA Met / Exceeded for All Students = 30.37% - ELA Met / Exceeded for Socioeconomically Disadvantaged Students = 25.5% - ELA Met/ Exceeded for Non Low Income Students = 47.23% - Math Met / Exceeded for All Students = 20.89% - Math Met / Exceeded for Socioeconomically Disadvantaged Students = 14.77% - Math Met/ Exceeded for Non Low Income Students = 25%
+- ELA Met / Exceeded for All Students = 19.13% - ELA Met / Exceeded for Socioeconomically Disadvantaged Students = 14.6% - ELA Met/ Exceeded for Non Low Income Students = 34.61% - Math Met / Exceeded for All Students = 20% - Math Met / Exceeded for Socioeconomically Disadvantaged Students = 15.73% - Math Met/ Exceeded for Non Low Income Students = 34.61%